Technical Management refers to the groups, departments or teams that provide technical expertise and overall management of the IT Infrastructure.

 By performing these two roles, Technical Management is able to ensure that the organization has access to the right type and level of human resources to manage technology and, thus to meet business objectives.
 Defining the requirements for these roles starts in Service Strategy and is expanded in Service Design, validated in Service Transition and refined in Continual Service Improvement.

-Part of this role is also to ensure a balance between the skill level, utilization and the cost of these resources.
+Part of this role is also to ensure a balance between the skill level, utilisation and the cost of these resources.
 For example, hiring a top-level resource at the higher end of the salary scale and then only using that skill for 10% of the time is not effective.
 A better Technical Management strategy would be to identify the times that the skill is needed and then hire a contractor for only those tasks.

 Another strategy in larger organisations is to leverage specialist staff out of central pools so that specialists can be well utilized and provide an economy of scale to the organization and minimize the need to hire in contractors.
 Specialized skills should be identified among resources in the IT organisation, then leveraged for specific needs as they arise, analogous to a special tactical unit, whose members also perform regular duties but who are assigned to tasks needing their specialized skills.
 This type of resource utilization is particularly useful both for project teams and problem resolution.